 Of course!
-Like any quality school, as long as you have at least 80% attendance at the lectures, everyone will get a chance at taking a Chinese Language exam at the end of the Summer School.
+Like any quality school that takes your learning seriously, as long as you have at least 80% attendance at the lectures, everyone will get a chance at taking the Chinese Language exam at the end of the Summer School.

-Upon passing the exam, you obtain an internationally recognized certificate issued by Donghua University.
-The course is equivalent to 6 ECTS.
+Upon passing the exam, you obtain an internationally recognised certificate issued by Donghua University.
+The course is equivalent to 3 ECTS.

 What if I don’t speak any Chinese?
 Is that an issue?

-Shanghai Summer School is designed primarily for those who do not have knowledge of the Chinese language.
-All activities will be held in English, except for the Chinese calligraphy course, which will be led by one of the most recognized living masters of this ancient script.
+Shanghai Summer School is designed to be an international summer school, and takes into consideration that there are varying levels of Chinese-speaking abilities.
+As such, all activities are held in English, except for the Chinese calligraphy course, which will be led by one of the most recognised living masters of this ancient script.
 But a translator will be present, of course!

-The basic Chinese Language lessons will also be taught in English, although the more advanced levels of the Chinese Language lessons will take place in Chinese only.
+The basic Chinese Language lessons will also be taught in English, while the more advanced levels of the Chinese Language lessons will take place in Chinese only.

 - The price of the summer school includes accommodation in twin-bedrooms shared between two people of the same gender.
 The accommodation is located in the international student dormitory of Donghua University.
 Each room is equipped with its own fridge and a private bathroom.
 Laundry and kitchen facilities are shared on each floor.

-- As already mentioned, the price includes an intensive 67-hour Chinese course led by reputable and fun teachers from Donghua University.
+- As already mentioned, the price includes an intensive Chinese course led by experienced and fun teachers from Donghua University.

 - Since you cannot claim that you have been in China if you have not tasted real Chinese food, the price also includes a culinary workshop where you will be taught to prepare Chinese dumplings (水饺) from scratch!